husseinmozannar/multimodal-deep-learning-for-disaster-response/README.md

 Code and Dataset for paper: "Damage Identification in Social Media Posts using Multimodal Deep Learning" authors: Hussein Mouzannar, Yara Rizk, Mariette Awad; in ISCRAM 2018

 Available here: https://www.researchgate.net/publication/325386740_Damage_Identification_in_Social_Media_Posts_using_Multimodal_Deep_Learning

+If you find our dataset or code useful to your research, please consider citing our paper.

 # Requirements
 Python 3.6, Tensorflow 1.40 (and all its dependencies)